-At least 30 bodies float down river between Ethiopia's Tigray and Sudan | CNN
+At least 30 bodies float down river between Ethiopia's Tigray and Sudan

 War erupted eight months ago between Ethiopia's central government and the Tigray People's Liberation Front (TPLF), the party that controls Tigray.
 Tigrayans have previously accused Amhara forces allied to the central government of dumping bodies there, accusations they deny.

-In recent weeks fighting has spread from Tigray into Amhara and Afar, two regions neighboring Tigray, risking a further destabilization of Africa’s second most populous nation.
+In recent weeks, fighting has spread from Tigray into Amhara and Afar, two regions neighboring Tigray, risking a further destabilization of Africa's second-most populous nation.